Self-similar prior and wavelet bases for hidden incompressible turbulent motion

 \subsection{Fractional Laplacian wavelet decomposition}

-An isotropic divergence-free fBm can in principle be decomposed in any wavelet basis of $(L^2(\mathbb R^2))^2$.
-However, this kind of decomposition typically involves a sum depending on arbitrarily large scales, which is not suitable for application (see \cite{Meyer99} in the standard fBm case).
-In contrast, we show in Proposition \ref{corrol01} below that in our case where $\tvt$ is considered on the compact domain $[0,1]^2$, and under a mild condition (namely $\int_{[0,1]^2} \tvt(\xx)d\xx=0$), the divergence-free fBm enjoys a simple tractable decomposition in $(L^2([0,1]^2))^2$ with respect to fractional Laplacian wavelets.
+Since a divergence-free fBm does not belong to $(L^2(\mathbb R^2))^2$ almost surely, it can not be in principle decomposed in a wavelet basis of this space, unless we resort to generalized random fields \cite{Hida04}.
+However, even in the later setting, this kind of decomposition typically involves a sum depending on arbitrarily large scales, which is not suitable for application (see \cite{Meyer99} in the standard fBm case).
+In contrast, we show in Proposition~\ref{corrol01} below that in our case where $\tvt$ is considered on the compact domain $[0,1]^2$, and under a mild condition (namely $\int_{[0,1]^2} \tvt(\xx)d\xx=0$), the divergence-free fBm enjoys a simple tractable decomposition in $(L^2([0,1]^2))^2$ with respect to fractional Laplacian wavelets.

 The bi-dimensional wavelet basis of $(L^2([0,1]^2))^2$ is constructed from $\psi^{per}_{\ell, s}$ as follows.
 Denoting $\mathbb{I}_{A}$ the indicator function over the set $A$, we form the three following wavelet sets: